Why is security patch management important for Microsoft products?

 Analogous to patching a hole in a sheetrock wall with spackle rather than replacing an entire section of sheetrock, a software patch is a stop-gap measure until a new full release of the software becomes available.

-Through August, 2020 there had been patches released for a whopping 862 CVEs.
-This number was greater than the total for all of 2019.
-Not surprisingly, there’s general agreement that this increase correlates to the large number of people who are now working from home.
+In 2020, by August, patches had been released for a whopping 862 CVEs, more than the total for all of 2019.
+Not surprisingly, there’s general agreement that this increase correlates to many people working from home.

 Severity levels for vulnerabilities